-Weather changes where in case the weather changes abruptly and it starts raining, the rafters will be affected by the strong currents and may not be able to see where they are going.
+In case the weather changes abruptly and it starts raining, the strong currents may affect the rafters.

-- Oars; these are used generally in wider flatter rivers of higher volume to facilitate moving.
+- Oars; these are applicable in wider flatter rivers of higher volume to facilitate moving.
 There are wooden oars and metallic oars (made out of aluminum and carbon)

 - Paddles; these are used by rafters in smaller and lower volume rivers where rocks and hazards can damage longer oars.
 These consist of three main parts namely, single blade, shaft, t-grip.